percona/everest-doc/docs/administer/api_rbac.md

 - The database clusters can only use `monitoring-instances` and `backup-storages` located within the same namespace as the cluster.
 The system used a `.spec.allowedNamespaces` field to control access to these global resources.
 This field determined the namespaces where the resource could be accessed, providing a certain degree of access control.

-- With the update to Percona Everest v1.2.0, the shift from global scoping to namespacing these resources marks a significant change in how access control is managed, enhancing security by ensuring that resources are only accessible within their designated namespaces.
+- With the update to Percona Everest v1.2.0, the shift from global scope to designated namespaces for these resources marks a significant change in the way access control is managed.
+This change enhances security by ensuring these resources are only accessible within their designated namespaces.

 ## Challenges with globally scoped namespaces

-In Percona Everest v1.2.0, we’ve rolled out Role-Based Access Control (RBAC) to enhance security and provide more granular control over the access privileges for specific resources within the system.
+In Percona Everest v1.2.0, we’ve rolled out Role Based Access Control (RBAC) to enhance security and provide more granular control over the access privileges for specific resources within the system.
 This implementation provides fine-grained control over which users and user groups can access particular resources within the system.

 The RBAC model functions on the principle that all resources are organized into namespaces.
-This enables a well-structured and hierarchical arrangement of resources, simplifying the management of access rights according to the namespace to which a resource is associated.
+This enables a well-structured and hierarchical arrangement of resources, simplifying access rights management according to the namespace to which a resource is associated.

 Prior to Percona Everest version 1.2.0, certain resources such as `backup-storages` and `monitoring-instances` were not organized into namespaces but were accessible globally.
 To enforce access restrictions on these globally scoped resources, the system utilized a `.spec.allowedNamespaces` field.
 The `.spec.allowedNamespaces` field specifies the namespaces within which the resource can be accessed, giving you certain level of control.